-There are a bunch of revealing anecdotes about Mum.
-Once clothed only in flowers, she rode her salt and pepper horse, Jerusalem Artichoke, right through the annual fair at Padstow, which gave the locals something to talk about.
+There are a bunch of revealing anecdotes about mum.
+Once clothed only in flowers she rode her white stallion right through the annual fair at Padstow, which gave the locals something to talk about.

-In contrast to Dad’s friends, who were motor-racing, property or other kinds of dealers, mum’s friends were an arty crowd: Mark Palmer, the Queen’s godson, who owned a popular modelling agency; Christopher Gibbs, a celebrated, gay Chelsea antiques and art dealer, who supposedly turned Jagger and Keith Richards onto acid one weekend out at Redlands and Frances Travers, mum’s work friend at The Flying Dragon and, like Christopher Gibbs, one of the Gipsy travellers living on the grounds at Eliot Castle.
+In contrast to Dad’s friends, who were motor racers and property or other kinds of dealers, mum’s friends were an arty crowd: Mark Palmer, the Queen’s godson who owned a popular modelling agency; Christopher Gibbs, a celebrated gay Chelsea antiques and art dealer who supposedly turned Jagger and Keith Richards on to acid one weekend at Redlands and Frances Travers, mum’s work friend at The Flying Dragon and, like Christopher Gibbs, one of the gypsy travellers living on the grounds at Eliot Castle.

 I would later learn it was during this meeting that Tom played for George Harrison some music he had brought with him from Afghanistan, which George then took away and used in parts on his first solo project ‘Wonderwall’.

-One night towards the end of the break up, another Beatle came round for dinner with his new, very quiet, Japanese girlfriend.
+One night, towards the end of the break up of the Beatles, another Beatle came round for dinner with his new, very quiet, Japanese girlfriend.
 Mum cooked a big meal but we kids had to go out for some yoghurt as apparently that was all the girlfriend ate.
-As the night wore on and mum took us off and tucked us up in bed, she made my brother and me promise the strangest thing, which was that we would never take drugs.
-Honestly, I’m not sure we knew what exactly drugs were at the time, although we duly promised that to her before she closed the door and rejoined the adults.
+As the night wore on and mum took us off and tucked us up in bed she made my brother and me promise the strangest thing, which was that we would never take drugs.
+Honestly, I’m not sure we knew what exactly drugs were at the time but we duly promised that to her before she closed the door and rejoined the adults.

 In the clip below George talks about drugs, heroin in particular.
 At some point both mum and dad would become addicted.
 Knowing what I know now, I suspect psychological as well as undiagnosed mental health issues had a lot to do with those addictions.